bmillare/dj/README.md

 # Script descriptions

 setup-directories.sh
--create directories
+* create directories
 boostrap-system-deps.sh
--download install java
+* download install java
--download, build, install git
+* download, build, install git
--not normal way, not necessary if you can bootstrap system deps from the host distribution/OS
+* not normal way, not necessary if you can bootstrap system deps from the host distribution/OS

 # dj concepts

 system
--a checkout/snapshot of the dj project with its dependencies fulfilled
+* a checkout/snapshot of the dj project with its dependencies fulfilled

 live dependency
--a dependency on the current state (live) of some project's directory -should just be a path
+* a dependency on the current state (live) of some project's directory
+* should just be a path
--to deal with directory name collisions, append directory with a slot, which is just a counter, e.g. leiningen-1, leinigen-2 -dj should be able to wrap generating folder names for you, dj will just increment the largest value, names are arbitrary, and a name without a counter is considered the 0 directory
+* to deal with directory name collisions, append directory with a slot, which is just a counter, e.g. leiningen-1, leinigen-2
+* dj should be able to wrap generating folder names for you, dj will just increment the largest value, names are arbitrary, and a name without a counter is considered the 0 directory
--the code you work on in a typical leiningen project is considered live dependencies, which have the property that if you change the files, reloading the file should change the definition
+* the code you work on in a typical leiningen project is considered live dependencies, which have the property that if you change the files, reloading the file should change the definition

 checkout dependency
--a dependency on project directory with a particular commit -dj should automatically download project and switch to version/commit
+* a dependency on project directory with a particular commit
+* dj should automatically download project and switch to version/commit

 # dj ideas for cli

--update, updates system dependencies
+* update, updates system dependencies
--dj swank, launch a swank server
+* dj swank, launch a swank server
--dj jar, make a jar of project
+* dj jar, make a jar of project
--dj install, install in local repository
+* dj install, install in local repository
--dj upload, install in remote repository
+* dj upload, install in remote repository

-# INSTALL instructions

--download and extract dj snapshot for architecture/OS TODO
--run update

 # adding tasks